coryinsiderz/rnodec.io/content/faq/_index.md

 We fight the good fight by operating nodes in blockchains that we believe in.
 All decentralized systems require decentralized communities to make the network unbreakable.
 We are here to do our duty.

-## Why does RnodeC do it?

-We believe in the dream.
-What is the dream?
-Well, it is subjective.
-To us, the dream is freedom.
-What is freedom?
-Well, that too is subjective.
-To us, freedom is friends, family and building.

 ## Which Blockchains does RnodeC support?